-(Exact hame of Registrant as specified in its charte 1) Ireland 4932 N/A (Jurisdiction of Incorporation or Organization) (Primary Standard Industrial Classification Code Number) (I.R.S.
-Employer Identification Number) 10 Earlsfort Terrace Dublin 2, D02 T380, Ireland +353 1 920 1000 (Address, including zip code, and d telephone number, including area code, of Regist rant's principal executive offices) (Name, address, includin CT Corporation System 28 Liberty Street New York, NY 10005 (212) 894-8940 g zip code, and telephone number, including area code, of agent for service) , , , , , , , , , , , , , , , , , , , Copies to: , G David Alan Miller, Esq.
+(Exact name of Registrant as specified in its charter r) Ireland 4932 N/A (Jurisdiction of (Primary Standard Industrial (I.R.S.
+Employer Incorporation or Organization) Classification Code Number) Identification Number) 10 Earlsfort Terrace Dublin 2, D02 T380, Ireland +353 1 920 1000 (Address, including zip code, ar d telephone number, including area code, of Regist rant's principal executive offices) (Name, address, includi CT Corporation System 28 Liberty Street New York, NY 10005 (212) 894-8940 ng zip code, and telephone number, including area of code, of agent for service) Copies to: David Alan Miller, Esq.
 Jeffrey M. Gallant, Esq.
 Graubard Miller The Chrysler Building 405 Lexington Avenue New York, New York 10174 Telephone: (212) 818-8800 Connor Manning, Esq.
 Arthur Cox LLP Ten Earlsfort Terrace Dublin 2, D02 T380 Ireland Telephone: +353 1 920 1040 David H. Feinberg, Esq.
-Feinberg Hanson LLP 855 Boylston Street, 8th Floor Boston, MA 02116 Telephone: (617) 603-3304 Approximate date of commencement of pro posed sale to the public: As soon as practicable a ifter this registration statement becomes effective.
-If any of the securities being registered on Act of 1933, check the following box. \boxtimes this Form are to be offered on a delayed or contin uous basis pursuant to Rule 415 under the Securities If this Form is filed to register additional solist the Securities Act registration statement number nder the Securities Act, check the following box and e same offering. \Box If this Form is a post-effective amendment Act registration statement number of the earlier effective s Act, check the following box and list the Securities \square If this Form is a post-effective amendment Act registration number of the earlier effective registration for the earlier effective regi Act, check the following box and list the Securities Indicate by check mark whether the registra ant is an emerging growth company as defined in F Rule 405 of the Securities Act of 1933.
-Emerging growth company \boxtimes 5.
-GAAP, indicate by check mark if the registrant has bunting standards† provided pursuant to Section 7(a)
+Feinberg Hanson LLP 855 Boylston Street, 8th Floor Boston, MA 02116 Telephone: (617) 603-3304 Approximate date of commencement of pr oposed sale to the public: As soon as practicable a fter this registration statement becomes effective.
+If any of the securities being registered on Act of 1933, check the following box. ⊠ this Form are to be offered on a delayed or contin uous basis pursuant to Rule 415 under the Securities If this Form is filed to register additional slist the Securities Act registration statement number nder the Securities Act, check the following box and e same offering. \Box If this Form is a post-effective amendmen Act registration statement number of the earlier effective amendment of the earlier effective effec Act, check the following box and list the Securities If this Form is a post-effective amendmen Act registration number of the earlier effective regis Act, check the following box and list the Securities Indicate by check mark whether the registr ant is an emerging growth company as defined in R rule 405 of the Securities Act of 1933.
+Emerging growth company ⊠ If an emerging growth company that prepare ares its financial statements in accordance with U.S .
+GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards† provided pursuant to Section 7(a)

-†The term "new or revised financial accounting standard" refers to any update issued by the Financial Accounting Standards Board to its
+† The term "new or revised financial accounting standard" refers to any update issued by the Financial Accounting Standards Board to its